DyogenIBENS/FINSURF/README.md

 FINSURF uses a YAML configuration file to specify inputs and parameters for each run.
 An example configuration file is provided: [config_example.yaml](config_example.yaml).
 This configuration file executes FINSURF on toy example data located in [data/example/](data/samples/), that you can use as reference for input formats.

-The only required snakemake arguments to run SCORPiOs are `--configfile` and the `--use-conda` flag.
+The only required snakemake arguments to run FINSURF are `--configfile` and the `--use-conda` flag.
 Optionally, you can specify the number of threads via the `--cores` option.
 For more advanced options, you can look at the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).

 To run FINSURF on example data: